settermjd/mezzio-markdown-blog/README.md

 <!-- markdownlint-disable MD013 -->
 # Mezzio Markdown Blog

-This is a Markdown-based blog module, one that provides the basics of converting a series of, minimalist, Markdown files with Yaml front-matter into an array of `BlogArticle` entities.
+This is a blog module for Mezzio applications.
+It provides the basics of converting a series of, minimalist, Markdown files with Yaml front-matter into an array of `BlogArticle` entities.
 These entities can be used to provide a list of blog articles, or to render a given article.

 Here is a sample article, so that you know, roughly, what to expect.